avitalg/chefmind/README.md

 1. **Sign In** - Click "Sign in with Google" to authenticate
 2. **Import Recipes** - Paste any recipe URL in the import form
+3. **Create Recipes** - Use the "Create Recipe" button to add recipes manually
-3. **View Recipes** - Browse your imported recipes on the homepage
+4. **View Recipes** - Browse your imported and created recipes on the homepage
-4. **Edit Recipes** - Click the edit button to customize recipes
+5. **Edit Recipes** - Click the edit button to customize any recipe
-5. **Delete Recipes** - Remove recipes you no longer need
+6. **Delete Recipes** - Remove recipes you no longer need

 ## API Endpoints

 - `GET /api/recipes` - Get all user recipes
 - `POST /api/recipes/import` - Import recipe from URL
-- `GET /api/recipes/:title` - Get specific recipe
+- `GET /api/recipes/:id` - Get specific recipe by ID
-- `PUT /api/recipes/:title` - Update recipe
+- `PUT /api/recipes/:id` - Update recipe by ID
-- `DELETE /api/recipes/:id` - Delete recipe
+- `DELETE /api/recipes/:id` - Delete recipe by ID
 - `GET /auth/google` - Google OAuth login
 - `POST /auth/logout` - Logout user